 Born in the Eastern Cape and spending his working career in Johannesburg before being imprisoned on Robben Island for his political beliefs, Nelson Mandela doesn’t have many ties to KwaZulu-Natal.
 Yet, it was here, in KZN, that two of the most historic events in Mandela’s life took place.
 The occasions could almost be described as the beginning and end of Mandela’s fight for freedom, dividing his life into two distinct parts.

 The first took place on the 5th August 1962, the day that Mandela was arrested just outside of Howick.
-Having made the trip to KZN to meet with Albert Luthuli in order to discuss the ANC’s relationship with the PAC, Mandela and his driving partner and friend and comrade, Cecil Williams, were on their way back to Johannesburg when they noticed a car filled with white men shoot past them.
+He had made the trip to KZN to meet with Albert Luthuli in order to discuss the ANC’s relationship with the PAC.
+Mandela and his driving partner and friend and comrade, Cecil Williams, were on their way back to Johannesburg when they noticed a car filled with white men shoot past them.
 In his autobiography, The Long Walk to Freedom, Mandela speaks of that moment:

 I knew in that instant that my life on the run was over; my seventeen months of ‘freedom’ were about to end.

 Claiming to be a chauffeur, Mandela identified himself as David Motsamayi, the name of one of his former clients, and an alias that Mandela used while on the run.
 After asking a number of questions, Sergeant Vorster, who according to Mandela looked unkempt, presumably the result of having waited in his car for a number of days for Mandela to pass through Howick, replied with “Ag, you’re Nelson Mandela, and this is Cecil Williams, and you are under arrest!”.

 The pair were detained in separate cells, allowing Mandela time to contemplate his future: